 Skip across the border into Hercegovina and it won’t take long to reach magical Mostar.
 There’s one photo pretty much every visitor wants, and that’s a perfectly framed snap of Stari Most, the 16th-century Ottoman bridge over the river Neretva that seems almost too perfect to be true.
 In one sense, it is.
-Its predecessor destroyed during the Yugoslav wars, the current Stari Most was finished in 2004–somewhat ironic when you consider the name means “Old Bridge.”
+Its predecessor was destroyed during the Yugoslav wars, the current Stari Most was finished in 2004–somewhat ironic when you consider the name means “Old Bridge.”
 Still, the original look has been recreated to a fault, restoring Mostar’s most spectacular centrepiece.
 Of course, there are other reasons to visit Mostar.
-Pop into the Koski Mehmed Pasa Mosque, swim beneath the natural perfection that is Kravice Waterfalls, or visit the Dervish monastery, Blagag Tekke.
+Pop into the Koski Mehmed Pasa Mosque, swim beneath the natural perfection that is Kravice Waterfalls or visit the Dervish monastery, Blagag Tekke.

 Day Trip: Bay of Kotor (from Dubrovnik)